o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/text-replacement.md

 Use the following text replacement best practices when working with `.names` files.

 * Do not modify the `base`, `context`, `variant`, or `typeid` fields.
-* Use `Camel Case` syntax with spaces.
+* Use camel case syntax with spaces.
 * Add the `tooltip` field to provide details and context.
 * Use the `category` field to organize nodes.
 * Review your changes by closing and reopening the Script Canvas Editor.
 * Watch for Asset Processor errors on `.names` files.
 These can be caused by errors in the JSON syntax.
 * Commit `.names` files to source control; this will ensure they are tracked and changes are not overriden.
 * Generating translation data will overwrite existing translation data.
 Be careful not to lose work.
 When in doubt, use the **Explore Translation Data** menu action first.
-* Different kinds of nodes will produce different kinds of `.names` files.
-Some `.names` files will define a single node; others will define many nodes within a single file.
+* Different kinds of nodes produce different kinds of `.names` files.
+Some `.names` files define a single node; others define many nodes within a single file.

 ## Appendix